nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![CommandFeedbackInvalid](images/CommandFeedbackInvalid.png)

-You can then use the scroll bar below the feedback box to navigate through the feedback given.
+You can then use the scroll bars of the feedback box to navigate through the feedback given.

 ### 3.1.3 Contact List